New speakers are added regularly. Please check back to see the latest updates to the agenda.

 Assaf has over 10 years of experience in Data Warehousing, Decision Support solutions and applied analytics within Intel.

-Carme Artigas is the founder and CEO of Synergic Partners, a strategic and technological consulting firm specializing in big data and data science (acquired by Telefónica in November 2015).
+Carme Artigas is the founder and CEO of Synergic Partners, a strategic and technological consulting firm specializing in big data and data science (acquired by Telefónica in 2015).
 She has more than 20 years of extensive expertise in the telecommunications and IT fields and has held several executive roles in both private companies and governmental institutions.
 Carme is a member of the Innovation Board of CEOE and the Industry Affiliate Partners at Columbia University’s Data Science Institute.
-An in-demand speaker on big data, she has given talks at several international forums, including Strata + Hadoop World, and collaborates as a professor in various master’s programs on new technologies, big data, and innovation.
-Carme was recently recognized as the only Spanish woman among...
+An in-demand speaker on big data, she has given talks at several international forums, including Strata Data Conference, and collaborates as a professor in various master’s programs on new technologies, big data, and innovation.
+Carme was recently recognized as the only Spanish woman among the 30...
 Read More.

 Alicia Asín is CEO and co-founder of Libelium, the wireless sensor hardware